vlang/v/doc/docs.md

 #### Special Channel Features

-For special purposes there are some builtin properties and methods:
+For special purposes there are some builtin fields and methods:
 ```v
 struct Abc {
 	x int